DevinoSolutions/upup/README.md

 <br/>

 <div align="center">
-   An open-sourcem, free-to-use NPM component that easily handles your file upload needs with seamless Google Drive and OneDrive integration.
+   An open-source, free-to-use NPM component that easily handles your file upload needs with seamless Google Drive and OneDrive integration.

 </div>
 <br/>